Powerful Aviation SMS When Implemented Properly

 To clarify, Bowtie is a great tool and can demonstrate both:

 - safety management sophistication.

-However, Bowtie is not required for a regulatory compliant SMS.
-There are other tools that can add even more value than the bowtie.
+However, Bowtie is not required for a regulatory-compliant SMS.
+Other tools can add even more value than the bowtie.
 The Bowtie is a tool and not an SMS.
-The groupthink occurs when managers incorrectly believe that they must be regularly churning out Bowtie diagrams to demonstrate compliance.
+Groupthink occurs when managers incorrectly believe that they must be regularly churning out Bowtie diagrams to demonstrate compliance.
 Sorry, for the loss of time and money, guys.